Showable Art may earn a small commission when you click and buy something using links to merchants on this page. Learn more.

-The afternoon sun at the Texas coast is brilliant, intense, and consistent, so I intuitively chose a “sunny sixteen” equivalent exposure.
+The afternoon sun on the Texas coast is brilliant, intense, and consistent, so I intuitively chose a “sunny sixteen” equivalent exposure.
 To my surprise when I imported the card into Lightroom, all the frames were slightly underexposed.
 While an exposure error is easy to correct using Lightroom, I was still curious as to why the images were all underexposed.
 A clue came from the metadata captured with each image.
 The timestamp on the frames was October 14 at 4pm.
-In mid-October, the sun naturally is lower in the sky than it is in the summer months.
+In mid-October, the sun is naturally lower in the sky than in the summer months.
 The days are also shorter.
 So, at 4pm in October, I no longer had a sunny sixteen situation.
 Don’t let the bright sun fool you!

 - Limited Edition, signed original prints: Saatchi Art